-South Dakota Range: This species is found in the eastern third of South Dakota, excluding the heavily forested areas of the Black Hills.
+South Dakota Range: This species is found in the western third of South Dakota, excluding the heavily forested areas of the Black Hills.

 South Dakota Status: This species is listed on the South Dakota Natural Heritage Program.
 Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).

 Account written by Drew R. Davis and Cameron L. Coke